NailAmber/Vana-Data-Hero-Bot/README.md

 Author ApeCryptor

 CHANGE your ref code in config.
-You can change auto-click option in config (Default - True)
+You can change auto-click option in config (Default - False)

 ## Functionality
 | Functional                                                       | Supported |